alluly/alluly.github.io/README.md

 # About Me
 Thank you for visiting this website.
-I am a final year PhD candidate at Duke University.
+I am a machine learning researcher at Morgan Stanley and research affiliate at Duke University.
 My research focuses on bridging the gap between the computational aspects of deep learning and the theoretical properties of topics in applied mathematics such as stochastic processes, differential equations, and extreme value theory.
 I am interested in applying these methods to describe different phenomena in biomedical, environmental, and financial applications.
 If you are interested in discussing some of these topics in more detail, I would love to continue the conversation over email.

 ---